mas-bandwidth/netcode/STANDARD.md

     [timeout seconds] (4 bytes)         // number of seconds with no packets before client conenction times out
     <zero pad to 2048 bytes>

-The connect token is written to a buffer that is 2048 bytes large.
+This data is variable size but for simplicity is written to a fixed size buffer of 2048 bytes.

-The worst case size is 13 + 8 + 8 + 8 + 8 + 1024 + 4 + 32*(1+8*2+2) + 32 + 32 + 4 = 1749 bytes.
 Unused bytes are zero padded.

-This data is sent to the client, typically base64 encoded over HTTPS, because it contains data which should not be exposed to other parties.

-When the client receives this data, it uses the public portion to connect to a server, and passes the encrypted private connect token data to the dedicated server as part of the _connection request packet_.

 ## Packet Structure